![]() | ![]() |

 The complete text of the first page, as far it can be deciphered, is as follows:

 For the near future there are favorable implications on the fact that the recent XXX have not gone XXX as far down as the low point, which would have been normal.
 This fact shows a degree of XXX.
 Now is this to be disXXX as a XXX XXX of the XXX year and XXX selling.
 First there was a XXX of such selling.
 Second the XXX was postponed and came into the market last week.
 It is significant that the whole volume of the selling was XXX and that is evidence for pressure XXX on the down side.
 "We find there are troubles and misunderstandings, yes, and sometime violence in different parts of our land between farmers and labor organizations" he asserted.
 XXX were already made.
 It is possible XXX XXX fluctuations, sales will most businesses are convinced that XXX XXX of a congressional hearing.
-South Shifts Its Population |
+South Shifts Its Population Survey Reveals Exodus Into cities |

-patrolmen, is a popular excuse motorists give for not having license tags.
+PARIS - Vice Premier Adm.
+Jean XXXX received the United States Ambassador today for the American's first visit since he became Foreign Minister February 9.
+Returns Auto, Admits Slaying Lee's Summit, MO - This, say highway patrolmen, is a popular excuse motorists give for not having license tags.
 Americans warned out SOCIAL WORKER KILLED [Picture] Edith Keeler, social worker from 21st Street Mission was killed today.
 A suggestion that public hearings on applications be limited to one every |

-enrolled in public schools.
+As you know the problem of providing schools for our ever growing youth is becoming more and more serious.
+In the next five years an average of 11,000 more children each year will be enrolled in public schools.
 Many things will have to be XXX before additional action can be taken and it remains for the reader to XXX a thorough study of the facts before a decision can be reached.
 Now then we have an organization XXX integrity which will guarantee absolute fairness to each contestant.
 The method of XXX will be scientifically worked out so as to produce a result which will be beyond the XXX of any one.
 The judging service which has been secured is based on a permanently employed organization of readers, junior judges and senior judges and is efficiently supervised under criticism management.
 While deliberations of the committee were held in private, the difficulties which it faced were evident from conversation following announcement of the membership.
 Several members were of the opinion that they should stand on their own feet without consideration for what action may have been taken at the last convention.
 Just how serious the need may be is a subject of dispute itself.
 S. Gilbert, the loan guaranty officer, of the administration here, said that ownership achieved from local lenders, the need was desperate and the surface had hardly been scratched.
 Never in thirty years in the business, he said, has he seen such a "marvelous record of repayment of loans."
 Government losses to date through guaranteeing such mortgages, he added, amount to one five-thousandth of one per cent.
 Today's Calendar |

-The City on the Edge of
+TOS: The City on the Edge of Forever - second article

 The right column is about a plan for "further advance of industrial production", and as such quite generic.

 After some Googling we can find out that this text comes from the Five-Year Plan of the Soviet Union from 1952!
-Google Books finds the text in the Current History edition of August 1952.
+Google Books found the text in the Current History edition of August 1952.
 Likewise, we can find several other excerpts of the same source, as the appear in "Spectre of the Gun".
 Some modifications were made to the original text in order to turn it into filler text.
 Most notably "Five Year Plan" simply became "plan", and the mentions of the Soviet Union were removed.
 It is curious how easily this ideological blurb could be turned into a generic filler text.

 The complete text of the second page, as far it can be deciphered, is as follows: